 All parents applying for places at this School are informed of our safeguarding responsibilities and the existence of this Policy.
 In situations where students sustain injury or are otherwise affected by an accident or incident whilst they are the responsibility of the School, parents will be notified of this as soon as contact can be made with them.

+8 .
 Multi-agency partnership

 We are required to liaise with social services in all cases of abuse or suspected abuse.
 This multi-agency approach enhances the effectiveness of identifying and dealing with child abuse issues that may arise.
-We work with students, staff in schools as well as the parents and wider community.